TalhRehan/chatbotDeepseek/README.md

 You can customize the following aspects of the application:
 Model: Change the Ollama model in app.py by modifying the model parameter
-UI: Adjust the styling in index.html to match your preferences Message Processing: Modify the remove_think_tags function to handle different response formats
+UI: Adjust the styling in index.html to match your preferences Message Processing: Modify the remove_think_tags function to handle different response format